 Stepping Up on Cyber Security

 As savvy as hackers are, those behind cyber security measures can be even more so – and they need to be.
 Chief Information Security Officers (CISO) need to have a certain plan in place in order to protect their companies from future attacks to avoid bruised reputations and even total financial collapse.
+To combat the growing threat to cybersecurity, companies have tried their best to beef up their security systems, in the hopes that it would protect them from any possible attacks.
+Companies use associations similar to CompTIA in order to train their staff with the help of a comptia a+ 1002 practice test to prepare them for their exams.

 Put data classes in proper priority.
 Which types of company information would hackers be most interested in going after?
 This is a crucial question that CISOs need to ask themselves when prioritizing their information assets.